Macbeth (Verdi): 1865 revised version for Paris

-As if all these specific demands which were placed on Piave were not enough, Verdi wrote a very lengthy letter to Ricordi outlining what he saw as the dramatic demands of the revision.
-Some relate to crucial elements in the drama, especially how Banquo's appearances as a ghost should be presented.
-Ultimately however, Verdi had little power over the staged production, but—in regard to the translation—he did insist that the translator, when considering the act 2 duet between the Macbeth couple, retain the words "Folie follie" as written in order to emphasise the dramatic impact which those words created.
+As if all these specific demands placed on Piave were not enough, Verdi wrote a lengthy letter to Ricordi outlining what he saw as the dramatic demands of the revision.
+Some relate to crucial elements in the drama, especially how Banquo's appearance as a ghost should be presented.
+Ultimately however, Verdi had little power over the staged production, but— regarding the translation—he did insist that the translator, when considering the Act 2 duet between the Macbeth couple, retain the words "Folie follie" as written to emphasize the dramatic impact which those words created.

 One final letter, this time in February to Escudier, relates to what Verdi saw as "the three roles in this opera, and there can only be three".
-He then lays out that there is "Lady Macbet, (sic) Macbet, (sic) [and the] Chorus of Witches", discounting the role of Macduff. and he continues by noting that, for him, "the Witches rule the drama.....They are truly a character, and a character of greatest importance."
+He then lays out that there is "Lady Macbet, (sic) Macbet, (sic) [and the] Chorus of Witches," discounting the role of Macduff, and he continues by noting that, for him, "the Witches rule the drama.....They are truly a character and a character of greatest importance."

-The new version was first performed on 21 April 1865 in a French translation by Charles-Louis-Étienne Nuitter and Alexandre Beaumont, although Verdi had asked for it to be done by Gilbert Duprez, the tenor-turned-teacher in whom he had great confidence and whom he knew from his performances in his first opera for Paris, Jérusalem in 1847.
-The composer refused to attend the Paris performance, but provided directions via his publisher, others directly to Escudier.
-Initially, the reports from Escudier were favourable, but the first performance was poorly received by the critics, something which puzzled the composer: "I thought I had done quite well with it...it appears I was mistaken" he stated when he wrote to his Paris publisher, Escudier.
+The new version was first performed on 21 April 1865 in a French translation by Charles-Louis-Étienne Nuitter and Alexandre Beaumont.
+However, Verdi had asked for it to be done by Gilbert Duprez, the tenor-turned-teacher in whom he had great confidence and whom he knew from his performances in his first opera for Paris, Jérusalem, in 1847.
+The composer refused to attend the Paris performance but provided directions via his publisher, others directly to Escudier.
+Initially, the reports from Escudier were favorable.
+Still, the first performance was poorly received by the critics, something which puzzled the composer: "I thought I had done quite well with it...it appears I was mistaken" he stated when he wrote to his Paris publisher, Escudier.
 Later performances in Paris fared no better.

-In Italian, the opera was given at La Scala in the autumn of 1865, but few if any others in Italy appear to have been presented.
-Since its revival in Europe from the 1960s, the revised version of Macbeth in Italian remains the preferred version for modern performances, although usually the death scene from the first version is often interpolated in the last act.
+In Italian, the opera was given at La Scala in the autumn of 1865, but few, if any, others in Italy appear to have been presented.
+Since its revival in Europe in the 1960s, the revised version of Macbeth in Italian remains the preferred version for modern performances, although occasionally the death scene from the first version is interpolated in the last scene.